DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-See the example project's [HtmlEncoding/EncodeHtml.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodeHtml.aspx.cs#L18) file.
+Review our sample [HtmlEncoding/EncodeHtml.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodeHtml.aspx.cs#L18) file for more information.

-If filter items are not encoded, an XSS can be performed when a user opens a header filter dropdown:
+If filter items are not encoded, an XSS can be executed when a user opens a header filter dropdown:

 ![Templates - Unsanitized Content](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/header-filter-item-encoding.png?raw=true)